alefram/notebooks/README.md

 # Learning-AI

-This is just me trying to learn about Deep Learning, Reinforcement Learning fundamentals and Machine Learning in General.
+This is just me learning about Deep Learning, Reinforcement Learning fundamentals, Robotics and Machine Learning in General in notebooks.

 ## Resources